-- Exploratory surgery, to locate and remove damaged tissue.
-Exploratory surgery allows for diagnosis and treatment during one procedure.
+- Exploratory surgery.
+In some cases you may need exploratory surgery to find and remove damaged tissue.
+Opening the abdomen allows diagnosis and treatment during one procedure.

-- Feldman M, et al. Sleisinger and Fordtran's Gastrointestinal and Liver Disease: Pathology, Diagnosis, Management.
-9th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2016. http://www.mdconsult.com/book/player/linkTo?type=bookHome&isbn=978-1-4160-6189-2&eid=4-u1.0-B978-1-4160-6189-2..X0001-7--TOP&uniq=200844987-3.
-Accessed June 19, 2012.
+- Feldman M, et al. Intestinal ischemia.
+In: Sleisinger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology, Diagnosis, Management.
+10th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2016. http://www.clinicalkey.com.
+Accessed May 22, 2015.

-- Goldman L, et al. Cecil Medicine.
+- Goldman L, et al. Intestinal ischemia.
+In: Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.mdconsult.com/das/book/body/191371208-2/0/1492/0.html.
-Accessed June 19, 2012.
+Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
+Accessed May 22, 2015.